Reclaiming Life After the Ravages of Meth Addiction

 Recovery is a Journey – Not a Destination

 Does anyone have a clear vision of the future?
 Of course they don’t.
-Yet it’s still amazing that those in recovery from addiction – from meth or any other substance or addictive behavior – think that there’ll come a day when they’ll be “cured.”
+Yet it’s still amazing that those in recovery from addiction – from meth or any other substance or addictive behavior – think that there will come a day when they’ll be “cured.”
 They’ll have arrived at recovery and won’t have to think about it anymore.

 That’s wrong – and for so many reasons.
 First of all, it’s an unreal expectation to believe that there’s a cure for addiction.
 Maybe someday there will be a vaccine that will prevent certain types of addiction, or help those who are addicted quit for good.
 There is a vaccine for smoking cessation that’s showing a great deal of promise and is in Phase III FDA clinical trials.
 But there’s no such miracle drug on the horizon anytime soon for meth addiction.